Eswatini–India relations

 Eswatini–India relations refers to the international relations that exist between Eswatini and India.
-India also maintains a resident High Commission in Mbabane established on 13 August, 2019.
-Eswatini does not have a diplomatic mission in India.
+India maintains a resident High Commission in Mbabane established on 13 August 2019.
+Eswatini opened its resident High Commission in India in December 2025.

 History

+Formal diplomatic relations between the Kingdom of Eswatini and the Republic of India were established in 1970.

 The majority of the diplomatic visits between the two countries have been visits by Swazi officials, often to attend the annual CII-EXIM Bank Africa Conclaves and other multilateral events.
 From India, the highest level visits to Eswatini have been at the level of minister of state.
 The Minister of State for External Affairs Preneet Kaur and the Minister of State for Culture, Tourism and Civil Aviation visited Eswatini in May 2011 and July 2015 respectively.
 Both ministers met with King Mswati III.

 King Mswati III met with Prime Minister Manmohan Singh during the second India–Africa Forum Summit in Addis Ababa, Ethiopia in May 2011.
 He made the first ever visit by a Swazi King to India in October–November 2015 to attend the third India Africa Forum Summit in New Delhi.
 Mswati met with the then President Pranab Mukherjee on 27 October, and with Prime Minister Narendra Modi on the following day.
 Apart from other government officials, the King was accompanied by 15 wives, 30 children and 100 servants.
 Mswati made his second visit to India in March 2017, accompanied by a 70-member delegation including ministers of foreign affairs, trade, economic planning, health and agriculture.
 Unlike the previous visit, the King brought only one of his wives and one child.
 The Indian Express described the move as a sign that the trip was "strictly business".
 Mswati met with Prime Minister Modi and President Mukherjee, was the guest of honour at the CII-EXIM Bank Conclave, and also participated in Holi festivities.
 He also visited Anand, Gujarat to learn about animal husbandry and dairy farming practices, as well as Rajasthan and Gurgaon.
 Mswati sought India's assistance to establish a science park and renewable energy infrastructure in Eswatini.
 Following his return to Eswatini, Mswati stated that Eswatini would benefit from the SZL 131 billion financial assistance that India had pledged to African countries at the CII-EXIM Bank Conclave.

 India voted against Eswatini's proposal to legalise the international sale of white rhino horns at the 17th Conference of the Parties (CoP 17) of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) held in Johannesburg, South Africa in October 2016.
 The proposal was defeated with 100 countries voting against, 26 in favour and 17 abstained.

 Eswatini supports India's candidature for a permanent seat in the UN Security Council.

+India's President visited Eswatini in 2018, giving further momentum to bilateral relations.